As seen in:

-They give you a canvas and a dream.
-You return to them quality and long-lasting beauty.
-Painting professionally is a job made for you!
+You're about to write a painter resume.
+They give you a canvas and a dream, and you return quality and long-lasting beauty.
+Painting professionally is your thing.

 This professional painter resume guide will show you: